A simple improved low temperature correction for the hierarchical equations of motion: Theory

 where $\pazocal{M}_{\vb{n}}^{\mathrm{trunc}} $ is the set of mode indices at which ADO $\vb{n}$ terminates.
-Including this correction term adds no additional dense blocks to the effective generator for the truncated hierarchical equations of motion, meaning it can be added with negligible extra computational cost.
-This truncation term can be viewed as modification of the Yanimura \textit{et al.}'s fast modulation scheme,\cite{Tanimura1991} and unlike other proposed schemes\cite{Xu2005} does not produce a time-dependent generator in the equations of motion, which adds complexity to the time propagation.
+Including this diagonal correction term adds no additional dense blocks to the generator ($\pP \pL \pP + \pK$) for the truncated hierarchical equations of motion with the low-temperature correction above.
+Furthermore $\Xi_{\vb{n}}^{\mathrm{trunc}}$ can be pre-computed along with $\Xi_{\vb{n}}$ and used with no extra computational cost in propagating the HEOM.